X

 Osteoarthritis (OA) is caused by a breakdown of cartilage – the tissue that covers the ends of bones where they form a joint.
 Healthy cartilage allows bones to glide over one another, and it absorbs energy from the shock of physical movement.
 In osteoarthritis, the surface layer of cartilage breaks down and wears away.
 This results in bones under the cartilage rubbing together, causing pain, swelling, and stiffness.
 Bone spurs can develop, permanently changing the joint’s shape.

 OA is by far the most common form of arthritis and has a growing impact on health care.
 Even now, there is no therapeutic agent that works directly on OA.
-However, a drug called pentosan polysulfate is showing great promise for the treatment of OA.
+However, a drug called pentosan polysulfate (PPS) is showing great promise for the treatment of OA.

 Pentosan polysulfate sodium (PPS) Uses